kateivshina/point-theme/index.md

 ## 🌱 Service

-As an international student from a remote region in Russia, I am certainly familiar with societal inequities and lack of access to opportunities that exist in the area of education.
+As an international student from a remote region in Russia, I am familiar with societal inequities and lack of access to opportunities that exist in the area of education.
 Hence, I am involved with the Pace Center for Civic Engagement as a Service Focus fellow: in the Education & Access cohort, we have been examining questions related to education inequality & access to opportunity and ways we can tackle the problem.
 As a racial justice fellow, I have also been helping Princeton's Prison Teaching Initiative team to create lectures and assignments for the first ever Java-based Computer Science curriculum to be taught in NJ prisons.